Tyler-McIntyre/Pleb-LN/README.md

 # Power to the Plebs!

-Pleb LN is a remote control for your LND node. capable of paying invoices, creating invoices, managing your channels and channel policies and viewing your balances all at *lightning* fast speeds.
+Pleb LN is a remote control for your LND node. capable of paying invoices, creating invoices, managing your channels, updating channel policies and viewing your balances all at *lightning* fast speeds.
 Communicates via gRPC on the [LND api](https://api.lightning.community/).

 A huge thank you to all the Bitcoin, and Lightning devs out there for inspiring this and making it possible.